 While we covered six examples in detail, there are dozens of automated email campaigns that you can implement depending on your business.
 Here is a quick list of more ideas worth exploring.

 Email surveys are a great way to learn what your customers really think about your services.
 You can use automation to trigger a survey email after a key event, such as a purchase or account signup.

 Our RSS-to-email feature enables you to schedule an automated email that inserts your recent blogs into the email to inform your subscribers.

 People love anniversaries and special occasions.
-Surprise and delight your subscribers by automatically triggering an email on their birthday or send them a discount on their anniversary of becoming a subscriber.
+Surprise and delight your subscribers by automatically triggering an email on their birthday or sending them a discount on their anniversary of becoming a subscriber.

-Automate confirmation or thank you emails.
-Whenever someone buys a product or takes certain actions that warrant a response.
+Automate transactional emails (like confirmation or thank you emails) whenever someone buys a product or takes certain actions that warrant a response.

-Once a subscriber is familiar with your company, you can create sequences of emails that aim to educate the subscriber in a deeper way.
+Once an email subscriber is familiar with your company, you can create email sequences that aim to educate the subscriber in a deeper way.
 For example, send a blog series on a specific subject that will add value and strengthen your relationship.

 Similar to a welcome email series, these emails give people a breakdown of what they can expect, once they’ve signed up for something.
 For example, if they’ve started a new music downloads subscription, you could send an email showing how it works, how often they get new downloads and the most popular hits.